BertDepoorter/FEW-tutorial/README.md

 TODO: git repo maken voor de notebooks en environment
 ## Minimal_waveform_model

 A minimal waveform model for adiabatic quasi-circular Schwarzschild orbits.
 All the main components for a full FEW model are present.
+Energy fluxes are from BHPT repo.
+Amplitudes are generated in a Mathematica notebook using the BHPT package.